sjt-github/Hemberg-scRNA-seq-Course/docs/18-clustering.md

 </div>

 __Exercise 7__: Compare the results between `SC3` and `pcaReduce`.
-What is the main difference between the solutions provided by the two different methods?
+What is the main difference between the solutions?

 ## tSNE + kmeans

-[tSNE](https://lvdmaaten.github.io/tsne/) plots that we saw before (\@ref(visual-tsne)) when used the __scater__ package are made by using the [Rtsne](https://cran.r-project.org/web/packages/Rtsne/index.html) and [ggplot2](https://cran.r-project.org/web/packages/ggplot2/index.html) packages.
-We can create a similar plots explicitly:
+[tSNE](https://lvdmaaten.github.io/tsne/) plots that we saw before (\@ref(visual-tsne)) were made by using the [Rtsne](https://cran.r-project.org/web/packages/Rtsne/index.html) and [ggplot2](https://cran.r-project.org/web/packages/ggplot2/index.html) packages.
+We can create similar plots explicitly:

 ```r
 tsne_out <- Rtsne::Rtsne(t(input.log), perplexity = 10)